 As I’ve previously mentioned, I’m building a brand-new business from scratch on top of Rails.
-Making key architectural decisions is like getting a bad tattoo lasered off—it takes time, it’s expensive, and your bad decision will never truly fade into oblivion.
+Reversing key architectural decisions is like getting a bad tattoo lasered off—it takes time, it’s expensive, and your bad decision will never truly fade into oblivion.
 With that in mind, I’ve been overcautious in doing my research when putting new architectural patterns into place, which led me to a cool solve while researching solutions to my most recent problem.

 My app has a common concept of

 Roles.
 Each user can have a profile, but the information contained in the profile differs based on the user’s role.
 In object-oriented programming, the design is clear: we would have a

 BaseProfile with common fields and methods and subclasses for our specific types.
 Unfortunately, there’s no perfect way to translate this schema onto a database.
 As of now, Rails has three main ways to solve this problem: